parshap/node-stream-reduce/README.md

 # stream-reduce

-Reduce stream data to a single value.
-Like [Array#reduce]but for streams!

 Like [`Array.prototype.reduce`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce)
 but for streams.
 Given a sync reduce function and an initial value it will return a through stream that emits a single data event with the